wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 In addition to this topic, if you already have a virtual machine and are just looking for the basics of installing a  LAMP stack on different Linux distributions, refer to [Install the LAMP Stack on a Linux virtual machine in Azure](/documentation/articles/virtual-machines-linux-install-lamp-stack).

 <!-- deleted by customization
-You can also deploy pre-configured LAMP images from the Azure Marketplace.
-The following 10 minute video introduces deploying pre-built LAMP images from the Azure Marketplace: [LAMP stack on Azure VMs](https://channel9.msdn.com/Shows/Azure-Friday/LAMP-stack-on-Azure-VMs-with-Guy-Bowerman).
+You can also deploy pre-configured LAMP images from the Azure gallery.
+The following 10 minute video introduces deploying pre-built LAMP images from the Azure gallery: [LAMP stack on Azure VMs](https://channel9.msdn.com/Shows/Azure-Friday/LAMP-stack-on-Azure-VMs-with-Guy-Bowerman).
 -->

 ##Phase 1: Create an image